-Offices: Masks are requred to enter City offices.
+Offices: Masks are required to enter City offices.
 City employees are required to wear masks while assisting guests.
 Employees in close quarters with other employees and those in a customer service roles will wear a mask at all times.

 Curfew: No curfew has been issued by the City of Clinton.
 CPD is strictly enforcing the social distancing and shelter-in-place orders.
-Please self-enforce these orders before CPD has to enforce them.

 The Mississippi State Department of Health announces cases of COVID-19 by county only.
 City officials are not notified by the MSDH of local cases.
 Please refrain from sharing false information.
 Please go to the MSDH web page for factual information.
 This link from the Health Dept. shows cases and their distribution across the state: https://msdh.ms.gov/msdhsite/_static/14,0,420.html

 For the safety of our staff we ask that residents please call 601-924-5474 for assistance.
 For a faster response, please use Ask The Mayor and we will respond to your concern, question and need within 24 hours.

 Doors locked and temperatures checked of staff and those who need to enter building daily.

 Any high risk employee as been sent home to work remotely.